Jackieto/Text-Dragons/README.md

 * Zones, diferents zones means diferents monsters.

-* Dificulty, as the Player is advancing through zones he will face harder and harders monsters.
+* Dificulty, as the Player is advancing through zones he will face harder and harder monsters.